 Employers collect nearly 70 percent of all child support through income withholding orders.
 Effective May 31, 2012, sections 466(a)(1), (a)(8) and 466(b)(6) of the Social Security Act require the use of the Income Withholding for Support (IWO) form in all cases in which a court has ordered a parent to pay child support by income withholding.

 Private attorneys and courts authorized under state law to issue IWOs must use the federally approved IWO form for all child support income withholding by employers.
-Non-custodial parents who wish to have income withheld from their paycheck voluntarily must also use this form.
+Non-custodial parents who wish to have income withheld from their paycheck voluntarily must also use the income withholding form.

-Employers that receive an order to withhold child support monies from their employees must remit those withholdings to the Nebraska Child Support Payment Center (NCSPC).
+Employers that receive an order to withhold child support monies from Nebraska or their employees must remit those withholdings to the Nebraska Child Support Payment Center (NCSPC).

 Start withholding the 1st pay period after the date on the notice.